 This website is part of Undergraduate Advising & Learning Communities.
 We provide undergraduate students a variety of opportunities and services designed to facilitate the best academic experience possible.
 609 Goodell Building, UMass Amherst.

-Students in the Exploring Society RAP will consider a variety of questions such as:
+Students in the Cultural Explorations RAP (previously calleld Exploring Society) will consider a variety of questions such as:

 - What is society?

 - What is the nature of American Culture?

 - How has our society changed over the course of history?

 - How do people of the United States and around the world think about these questions?